cran/openintro/ReadMe.txt

 This package was produced as part of the OpenIntro project.
 For the accompanying textbook, please visit openintro.org.
-A PDF of the textbook is 100% free and paperbacks can be purchased online for under $10 per copy.
+A PDF of the textbook is 100% free and paperbacks can be purchased online for $9.94 per copy (at cost).